NumEconCopenhagen/projects-2023-mathias-emma/dataproject/README.md

 - **Correlation Analysis:** Initial analysis that identifies a negative correlation between expenditure and loans per expenditure.
 - **Data Visualization:** Plotting the relationship between expenditure and the number of borrowed books per municipality to discern trends and patterns.
 - **Statistical Analysis:** A table showcasing a relatively low, yet positive and statistically significant estimate of the coefficient for per capita expenditure.
+- **Yearly comparison:** Two ways of comparing across years.
+Firstly, an interactive plot over each year.
+Secondly, a map showing local differences in material expenditures across Denmark.

+## Getting Started
+1. Clone the repository: `git clone https://github.com/NumEconCopenhagen/projects-2023-mathias-emma-S-ren`
+2. Install the required dependencies: We have included a cell with the required packages as we use 4 different packages, which are less standard.
+3. Run the main script: `dataproject.ipynb`
+4. Unfortunately, Github does not execute ineractive widgets, which means that the interactive yearly comparison plot will not be displayed on Gitubs code viewer, you therefore need to run it in VScode.

 ## Conclusion